2-1-1 New York Fact Sheet

 Data Base – The 2-1-1 data bases are the largest in the state on nonprofit and government human services, with nearly 69,000 programs and over 29,000 organizations.

 Web Access – The 2-1-1 data bases are available at all times on the web and they are used by millions of people each year who prefer to search for services on their own.
-Web visits totaled just under 16 million in 2016.
+Web visits totaled 18.6 million in 2017.

-- 2-1-1 call services are available 24 hours a day, 365 days a year to the majority of New Yorkers.
+- 2-1-1 call services are also now available 24 hours a day, 365 days a year to all New Yorkers.